What is Aetna and What Do They Provide?

 Does Aetna Cover Rehab for Drugs and Alcohol?

 Addressing drug or alcohol addiction is an incredibly important step for someone to take.
 It is a decision that should be supported by the most efficient method of treatment.
 Trying to clean the body of substances, or detox is a difficult process that involves withdrawals and requires constant supervision.
 For a patient that does not need a complete medical detox but still wants 24-hour clinical, psychiatric, and medical aid; they can utilize Coastal Detox’s residential program.

-Aetna does offer a number of high deductible, open-access, and copay-only plans for such rehabilitation.
-They are all designed to help make the cost of treatment much more manageable, but costs involved with those options differ tremendously.
+Aetna does offer a number of high deductibles, open-access, and copay-only plans for such rehabilitation.
+They are all designed to help make the cost of treatment much more manageable, but the costs involved with those options differ tremendously.
 Coverage is included for various types of rehabilitation, at residential and inpatient treatment centers as well as detox facilities.
 The vast network that operates under the umbrella of Aetna encompasses over four-hundred and seventy thousand doctors and providers that will be able to address issues of substance abuse.

 The high-deductible option grants preventative care services before the deductible is met and sometimes a health savings account.
 Open-access allows the patient their choice of doctor and does not require a primary care physician.
 Copay-only guarantees that primary care physicians and drug costs are covered before reaching the deductible.